 Day 6 -

-Later we will board a converted traditional teak rice barge and drift along the majestic Chao Phraya River, the River of Kings.
+For lunch, we will board a traditional teak rice barge and drift along the majestic Chao Phraya River, the River of Kings.
 Onboard we will enjoy a delicious selection of Thai food as we cruise around Ayutthaya and its old capital.
 This afternoon we will visit Bang Pa-In Summer Palace.
 Built in the 1600s as the summer residence for the Royal Family, this palace is an impressive collection of gardens and majestic mansions.

 Day 7 -